igemuoftATG/generator-igemwiki/README.md

 ### Handlebars

 [Handlebars](http://handlebarsjs.com/) is used to write templates.
-This templates, when combined with helper functions and a set of object values can be very powerful.
+These templates, when combined with helper functions and a set of object values can be very powerful.
 This is how I am building links for development and live using the same source files.
 The custom helper functions are all [here](https://github.com/igemuoftATG/generator-igemwiki/blob/master/generators/app/templates/helpers.coffee).